Naandes/Naandes/README.md

 Hey there 👋,

-I'm majoring in Computer Engineering at the Federal University of Bahia.
+I'm graduating in Science and Technology from the Federal University of Bahia.

-In addition, one of my passions is information around science, technology, data science, among others.
-And due to the 2020 pandemic, I entered the Bootcamp of <a href="https://www.linkedin.com/school/inteli-edu/">Inteli - Institute of Technology and Leadership</a>, in which I developed an agglomeration control solution in shared workspaces through artificial intelligence - an open source project and commissioned by the company Exame.
+Also, one of my passions is information about science, technology, data science, and more.
+And due to the 2020 pandemic, I entered the Bootcamp of <a href="https://www.linkedin.com/school/inteli-edu/">Inteli - Instituto de Tecnologia e Líder</a>, in which I developed a crowd control solution in shared workspaces using artificial intelligence - an open source project commissioned by Exame.

+Currently my focus of study is Data Engineering and I seek to develop myself to work in the area.

 ### Skills ⚡